 |Access to special benefits||Risk of getting your account closed due to pirate sites offering a copy of your book|

 What most new writers don’t understand is that being a published author is hardly about writing.
 Most of the work an independent author does is marketing and distribution.
 This means hitting the “streets” to constantly promote your book and ensuring that it’s delivered to as many bookstores as possible.
 This is a heavy process and often takes up about 70% of an independent author’s time.
 Leaving only about 30% for actual writing.

 - Connecting with readers and book clubs

 Unless you’re with a large distributor like Ingram, you’ll have to cold call bookstores and ask them to showcase your book .
 Stores take a hefty chunk of your profits, usually they ask for a 55% discount.

 Often a basis of consignment (you give them the books and they pay you IF they sell)

 Keep 100% of Royalties

-If you’re an aspiring author with a finished manuscript, definitely give self-publishing or a self-publisher such as Pen2Publishing some consideration.
+If you’re an aspiring author with a finished manuscript, definitely self-publish an eBook or try a self-publisher such as Pen2publishing some consideration.
 There are more pros than cons to going this route over traditional publishing and you can stick to what you do best; writing!
 The publishing industry is a great place to be, especially with the rise of eBooks, putting books into the hands of readers faster and easier.